patrickheng/three-soundcloud-audio-experiment/README.md

 # Three.js + Soundcloud audio visualization

-Here is simple audio visualization using Three.js and the Soundcloud API.
+Simple audio visualization using Three.js and the Soundcloud API.

 You can see it live [here](http://lab.hengpatrick.fr/soundcloud-visualizer).